The Head and Shoulders Pattern: How to Trade Tops and Bottoms

 Day Trading Head and Shoulders Tops

-The first thing to consider when day trading this pattern is it requires time.
+The first thing to consider when day trading this pattern is that it requires time.
 Unless you are on sub-minute charts or tick charts, you will likely need two days worth of bars or an early afternoon set up for the formation to fully develop.

-Back to an intraday example, check out the chart of RPM.
+Back to an intraday example, check out this head and shoulders chart of RPM.

 You can see the setup is the same as all the other charts previously discussed, even though the chart is on a 5-minute time frame.

-The key point again is that you will need to let the trade setup.
+The key point, again, is that you will need to let the trade setup.
 It’s not like an opening range breakout with 4 or 6 candles after a major gap.
+It takes time.

-This pattern requires you to let the trade come to you which takes extreme patience.
-The positive is that the reward from the trade is significant because the cause built up before the move is real.
+This pattern requires you to let the trade come to you, which takes extreme patience.
+The positive is that the reward from the trade is significant because the “cause” built up before the move creates a large “effect,” typically.
 There are many traders on both sides of the trade placing real money on the line.

 The key is, after the break of the neckline, managing the trade properly.
 This means placing your stop above the recent peak or trough point.
-Also, adding to the position as it goes in your favor, all while managing a core position.
+Also, it means adding to the position as it goes in your favor, all while managing a core position.

 Head and shoulders tops and bottoms are reversal chart patterns.

 It is one of the most reliable technical formations.

-- Inverted head and shoulders reverse a bearish trend to bullish.
+Inverted head and shoulders can reverse a bearish trend to bullish.

 You will need to identify the formation, neckline, and stop loss levels.